cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P4 draws the domain, speaks extensively about the application and ties to it throughout
   - P7 "Yeah, those are examples.
 Exactly what it is depends on the application."

+#### Consistency/Commonality (Katy please let me know what you think of these)
+  - P1: looking for consistency to orient the mental model of runs, “Because that's a very, like, throughout all the different kinds of data that I work with, there's always nodes.”
+  - P4: “there needs to be some common core, because like, the example would be structured about something that has some commonality, and then you will do perturbations to the input parameters or the execution environment like this, there's really no limit to what you could consider that”

 #### Data is described based on how it is stored

   - P2: "we just take ensembles of data and load them into pandas data frames, and then using those pandas data data frame, perform analysis on that data."